 Expect €30.00 – €50.00/night for a mid to high range hotel including breakfast.
 For the budget traveller, good quality hotels and rooms can be found for as little as €10.00/night.

-Plovdiv is less than 2 hours south of Sofia by car making it accessible for day trips.
+Sofia to Plovdiv is less than 2 hours by car making it very accessible for day trips from Sofia.

 Hotel Ego – A modern boutique hotel 5 minutes from the Old Town with spacious rooms and all the mod cons.
 Hotel Ego was both great value and in a great location.
 There are a number of excellent, well priced Bulgarian restaurants within walking distance, a beauty salon and hairdresser, onsite parking and a very reasonable laundry service.

 Expect around €42 /night with a full breakfast included.

 There are also some excellent hotels and guest houses right in the middle of Old Town to suit all budgets.
 You can find more places to stay in Plovdiv here.

 Getting around Plovdiv is easy as the main attractions are all very walkable.
 There are plenty of local buses and taxis, much like the rest of Eastern Europe, are a very affordable means of transport.